juano2310/SuperCANBus/docs/EXTENDED_FRAMES.md

 ✅ **Robust**: Timeout protection and proper reassembly
 ✅ **Backward Compatible**: Works with existing code
 ✅ **Flexible**: Configurable limits and timeouts

-Your CAN MQTT implementation now supports the full range of message sizes needed for real-world IoT applications!